Nievas1000/Express-Lambda-Api/README.md

 2. Install dependencies: `npm install`
 3. Start the development server: `npm run dev`

+## Serverless Deployment

+This project uses the serverless framework to deploy the Lambda function to AWS.

+### Prerequisites

+Before deploying the Lambda function, make sure you have the following:

+- An AWS account
+- The AWS CLI installed and configured with your account credentials
+- The serverless framework installed globally on your machine

+To deploy the Lambda function, run the following command:

+### `serverless deploy`

 ## Testing

 We use Cypress for end-to-end testing.
 To run the tests, use the following command: